akhwasim/luna/README.md

 > *Luna never does anything you didn't see coming.*

 Before anything executes, you see it.
 Before anything changes, you approve it.
-Destructive patterns are intercepted before they run.
-AI suggestions are verified before they're shown.
+Destructive patterns are intercepted.
+AI suggestions are verified.
+Nothing runs silently.

 Safety isn't a feature.
 It's the architecture.